MayCXC/Reis/README.md

 ### Server
 *server/Server.java*

-Abstract class that stores and updates the states of players and games.
+An abstract class that stores and updates the states of players and games.

 #### run
 Loop that checks if the server has quit, reads input, updates the server based on the amount of time elapsed since the last update, and writes output.